Hi, nice to see you!

 PUT 200 (OK)

-The body of the reponse with status code 200 and 201 contain the changed/created object.
-Responses with code 204 always return an empty body.
+The body of responses with status codes 200 and 201 contains the modified or created object, while responses with a 204 status code always have an empty body.

 Failure Status Codes